raichusyou/My-DS-Learning-Journey/README.md

-# learning_links
+# My Data Science Journey
-Personal list of links for learning Python &amp; Data Science
+A place to document my projects, links, and monthly journal on steps taken to become a competent Data Scientist / Python Programmer